Group 2B. Personality Type B.

 Answer: (C).
-Honesty is the dominate trait of a B-type, and that requires truth and fairness.
+Honesty is the dominant trait of a B-type, which requires truth and fairness.
 Honesty is not limited to only good news.

-Suggested action (a) would be proper for an acquaintance but not for a personal friend.
+Suggested action (a) would be proper for an acquaintance but not a personal friend.
 Suggested action (b) is risky since your statement about the other person being terrible may be false.
 Suggested action (d) is not a good idea since that step is for your friend to take.
-You will almost never know all of the facts.
-For example, maybe the person was your friend’s cousin and the cousin just experienced a traumatic event.
+You will rarely know all of the facts.
+For example, maybe the person was your friend’s cousin, and the cousin just experienced a traumatic event.

 Practice Session.
 List at least one more action that you would add to the list.
-Try and think of something positive, since a negative action is too obvious.
+Try and think of something positive since a negative step is too apparent.